padcom/react-example-02/README.md

 Starts webpack-dev-server in watch mode running tests.
 It is clever enough to know which modules have ties to which tests and when the sources change re-runs the dependant tests automatically.

-Open http://localhost:3001 to run tests.
+Open [http://localhost:3001](http://localhost:3001) to run tests.

 #### npm test

 Runs all tests.
 It is intended for use in CI environment.
 The configured reporter here is junit to allow for easy integration with CI servers like Bamboo and Jenkins.
+Test results are stored in `target` folder, for example `target/TESTS-PhantomJS_2.1.1_(Linux_0.0.0).xml`

 #### npm lint

 Executes static code analysis.
 Designed to be part of the CI environment.
-ESLint is hooked up as a preprocessor for all `.js` files in the project when running
-`npm start` so you'll see all the validation messages in the console while developing your app.
+ESLint is hooked up as a preprocessor for all `.js` files in the project when running `npm start` so you'll see all the validation messages in the console (in the browser!) while developing your app.

 #### npm run build